piku-adhi/Telegram-FOSS/README.md

 ## Building

-**NOTE: Building on Windows is, unfortunately, not supported.
+**NOTE: Building  is, unfortunately, not supported.
 Consider using a Linux VM or dual booting.**
 ![WindowsSupport](/tgfoss-build-under-win.gif?raw=true)